This article isn’t about picking ugly pictures for your blog! And it’s also not about forgetting to credit photo sources!

 Alt text helps visitors with visual impairments.
 Screen readers read the image alt text as part of the body text.
 Providing good alt tags helps describe your pictures to your visually impaired readers.

-Alt text also provides important information about your images to search engines and makes your images findable through visual search engines like Google Image Search and Bing Images.
+Alt text also provides important information about your images to search engines.
+And it makes your images findable through visual search engines like Google Image Search and Bing Images.
 It can also help make your site more useful to visitors with very slow internet connections.

 Adding Alt Text in WordPress